jivesoftware/jiveapps/servers/roomfinder-server/README.txt

 - LocationServlet in url "/locations" services GET requests to get room location metadata.
 No authentication is required for this endpoint.

+You will find all jar dependencies included in the repository.
+The "EWSAPI-1.1.5-Jive.jar" is a modified version of Exchange web services Java API (http://archive.msdn.microsoft.com/ewsjavaapi).
+The original version of that API will work if you run your server in UTC timezone, but our modified version fixes these timezone handling bugs in EwsServiceXmlReader, ExchangeServiceBase and EwsUtilities classes to allow any timezone.

 To configure the application edit these files:
 - application.properties   Exchange web service and Jive instance URLs
 - rooms.json               Conference room metadata